qivaijar/oracle-assignment-age-classifier/README.md

 - **Kaggle Notebooks**

 ## Requirements
-No explicit dependency installation is required, as the notebook is designed to be run in Jupyter Notebook or Kaggle, which provide pre-installed dependencies.
+No explicit dependency installation is required, as the notebook is designed to be run in Google Colab or Kaggle, which provide pre-installed dependencies.

 ## Author
 Rizki Rivai Ginanjar, qivaijar@gmail.com.